vigneshstack/Prompt/README.md

-# 🧠 Prompt Engineering Techniques Workshop
+# 🧠 IKYAM Prompt Engineering Techniques Workshop

 Welcome to the **Prompt Engineering Techniques Workshop**!
 This repository contains examples and explanations of powerful prompting techniques used to improve Large Language Model (LLM) interactions, especially for business, technical, and enterprise use cases like **SAP ERP**, **AI copilots**, **chatbots**, and **automation workflows**.